tilman151/tilman151.github.io/_drafts/data_efficiency_for_rul_estimation.md

 In the most extreme case, where we discard a lot of the unlabeled time series, this may lead to a worse performance compared to not using the unlabeled data at all.
 This is also known as negative transfer.

-That UDA methods suffer under these conditions was already shown on the NASA C-MAPSS dataset, a popular benchmark for RUL estimation ([LINK](https://doi.org/10.1109/ICPHM49022.2020.9187058)).
+That UDA methods suffer under these conditions was already shown on the NASA C-MAPSS dataset, a popular RUL estimation benchmark ([Link](https://doi.org/10.1109/ICPHM49022.2020.9187058)).
 This is a shameless plug, because it's, obviously, my own work.
 We can see in this paper how the performance of the two investigated UDA algorithms degrades with less data near failure.
 If you don't have access to IEEE Xplore and want a copy of the paper, just shoot me a message.